PacketLab/packetlab.github.io/docs/tutorials/first_run_local.md

 > Note one can kill the two processes with SIGINT directly.

 ### Process Rundown
 To briefly explain the process, The Caida broker forwards the experiment descriptor to `pktendpt` after being notified of the experiment by `pktxpmgr`.
 Receiving an experiment descriptor, `pktendpt` initiates the connection to the controller described by the descriptor (in this case `127.0.0.1:5566`).
-Both processes then complete the TLS handshake with `pktxpmgr` exec-ing the mlet `test_http_get` at the end, which starts issuing PacketLab protocol request to `pktendpt` over `pktxpmgr`.
+Both processes then complete the TLS handshake with `pktxpmgr` exec-ing the mlet `test_http_get` at the end, which starts issuing PacketLab protocol requests to `pktendpt` over `pktxpmgr`.
 By design `test_http_get` then asks `pktendpt` (via multiple PacketLab protocol requests) on sending out the HTTP GET request, and receives the forwarded back HTTP response from `pktendpt` which is then displayed in the terminal.

+## More information on `pktxpmgr` options and arguments
+1. For a high-level description of what each mlet does:
+- `test_dns`: Craft and issue a DNS A record query.
+The default is to `8.8.8.8` for `www.example.com`.
+The domain name and DNS resolver IP address can be passed in using `MLET_ARGS`: `test_dns [DOMAIN_NAME] [IP]`.
+E.g. `pktxpmgr example_mlets/test_dns www.example.org 1.1.1.1`.
+- `test_http_get`: Craft and issue a HTTP GET request.
+The default is to request `www.example.com` for `/`.
+The domain name and path can be passed in using `MLET_ARGS`: `test_http_get [DOMAIN_NAME] [PATH]`.
+E.g. `pktxpmgr example_mlets/test_http_get www.example.org /index.html`.
+- `test_icmp_echo`: Ping a target with a single ICMP echo request packet.
+The default is to ping `www.example.com`.
+The target can be passed in using `MLET_ARGS`: `test_icmp_echo [TARGET]`.
+E.g. `pktxpmgr example_mlets/test_icmp_echo 1.1.1.1`.
+Note to run this mlet, the endpoint needs to be compiled and configured for raw support (currently only for Linux).
+The compilation is done by default if one is using the raw-flavor prebuilt package or compiling from source tarball on Linux.
+For configuration, one can check if it is correct by checking whether in `~/.pktlab/endpt.conf`, the `TransprotoSup` option has `raw` specified.
+In addition, as the `test_icmp_echo` mlet requires endpoints to use raw sockets and eBPF filters, one will need to give `pktendpt` the correct privileges by either (1) run `pktendpt` with `sudo`, or (2) set the `CAP_NET_RAW` capability for `pktendpt` (can be done with `sudo setcap cap_net_raw=ep PATH_TO_pktendpt`) and enable kernel unprivileged BPF support with `sudo sysctl -w kernel.unprivileged_bpf_disabled=0`.
+2. For option `-a`, when omitted `pktxpmgr` tries to listen on `0.0.0.0:20556`.
+If supplied, how `pktxpmgr` uses the address depends on the operation mode specified by the config file used:
+- Passive (listen) mode (default): `pktxpmgr` listens on the address for incoming endpoint connection.
+- Active (proxy) mode: `pktxpmgr` connects to the address to set up proxy backlog connections.
+Note this option is **REQUIRED** if running `pktxpmgr` in active mode.
+3. For option `-p`:
+- In passive (listen) mode (default), if the option is specified, the supplied address is always used by `pktxpmgr` as the publication controller address.
+If not, if the `-a` option is given, the `-a`-supplied address is used instead.
+If both `-a` and `-p` are not specified, if `PubControllerAddr` is specified within the currently-used config, the address supplied via `PubControllerAddr` is used.
+Otherwise, the local host address used by `pktxpmgr` (retrieved by `getsockname`) to talk to the broker is used.
+- In active (proxy) mode, if the option is specified, the supplied address is always used by `pktxpmgr` as the publication controller address.
+If not, if `PubControllerAddr` is specified within the currently-used config, the address supplied via `PubControllerAddr` is used.
+Otherwise, the host part of the `-a`-supplied address with port 20556 is used.
+4. The `-c` option is to specify alternative config files to use when running `pktxpmgr`.
+Note that we will not need to supply this option as the config file `~/.pktlab/xpmgr.conf` is used by default, which is created and populated when running `pktlab_init`.